Fishing industry in Angola: Independence and civil war period

 Following independence and into the late 1980s, however, Angola's fishing industry had fallen into disarray, the result of the flight of the local white ethnic Portuguese professional fishermen and fishing industry entrepreneurs.
 After the April 1974 military coup in Lisbon, as the Portuguese Overseas Province of Angola's political situation deteriorated and the independence of the territory seemed inevitable, many fishing boats departed to Portugal with entire crews and their families.
 By 1986 only 70 of the 143 fishing boats in Moçâmedes (then called Namibe), the port that normally handled two-thirds of the Angolan catch before independence, were operable.
 Furthermore, most of the fish-processing factories were in need of repair.
 Once an exporter of fish meal, by 1986 Angola had insufficient supplies for its own market.

 Some of the foreign fishing fleets operating in Angolan waters were required by the government to land a portion of their catch at Angolan ports to increase the local supply of fish.
 Fishing agreements of this kind had been reached with the Soviet Union, which operated the largest number of boats in Angolan waters, and with Spain, Japan, and Italy.
 Spain also agreed to help rehabilitate the Angolan fishing industry in exchange for fishing rights.
 In other cases, the government allowed foreign fleets to export their entire catch in exchange for license fees.

 In the mid-1980s, the government began rehabilitating the fishing industry, especially in Namibe and Benguela provinces.
 The first priority was to replace and repair aging equipment.
 To accomplish this goal, the government was receiving a significant amount of foreign assistance.
-In 1987 the EEC announced plans to provide funds to help rebuild the Dack Doy shipyards and two canning plants in Tombua.
+In 1987, the EEC announced plans to provide funds to help rebuild the Dack Doy shipyards and two canning plants in Tombua.
 Spain sold Angola thirty-seven steel-hull boats for US$70 million, and fourteen modern fishing boats were on order from Italy.

 After 2002

 From 2002 onward, with the end of the Angolan Civil War, increased safety, and the growing state revenue with oil, diamonds and other natural resource exploitation, Angola started a period of reconstruction and economic development.
-The fishing sector was gradually expanded and modernized and the enlargement of a newly created middle-class in the capital city, Luanda, widener and improved the fish consumption market in the country.
+The fishing sector was gradually expanded and modernized and the enlargement of a newly created middle-class in the capital city, Luanda, widened and improved the fish consumption market in the country.